JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-oop-inheritance.md

         }
 ```

-the above code is as simple as it can be, we receive a request with an id, we call the corresponding persistence service and return the
+the above code is as simple as it can be, we receive a request with an **id**, we call the corresponding persistence service and return the
 result.
-Finding a single result by id is not going to change where it is a label, a user or a comment.
+Finding a single result by id is not going to change whether it is a label, a user or a comment.

 but that's not the only thing we need in general... we also want: